eclipse-hono/hono/site/documentation/content/api/Device-Registration-API.md

 The *Device Registration API* is used by Hono's protocol adapters to get information about devices connecting to the adapters.
 <!--more-->

+The Device API also present an HTTP endpoint for management operations, such as creating, updating and deleting devices.

 The Device Registration API is defined by means of AMQP 1.0 message exchanges, i.e. a client needs to connect to Hono using an AMQP 1.0 client in order to invoke operations of the API as described in the following sections.

 <a name="preconditions"></a>